hklee93/CSE422_Lab3_Memory_Management_and_Paging/README.md

 the arrays that are needed for matrix multiplication and accesses all of the indices as it computes the multiples.
 Since demand paging module accesses all the allocated memory during the runtime of the program, the amount of page mapping needed for the program equals the number of pages.
 This takes approximately the same time as pre-mapping in the beginning via pre-paging module.
 Therefore, it takes approximately the same amount of time for handling page fault asynchronously and computing multiplication, and for pre-mapping and computing multiplication.
 However, we do see that for larger matrices, pre-paging performs better.

 ### Additional Work:
 To see how each paging method performs when not all allocated memory is accessed, we implemented a trace_mm program that supposedly computes the sum of diagonal entries of a matrix.
-The code can be found under [/user/trace_mm.c](https://github.com/hklee93/ PLEASE EDIT HERE).
+The code can be found in [trace_mm.c](https://github.com/HKLee93/CSE422_Lab3_Memory_Management_and_Paging/blob/master/trace_mm.c).

 ##### * Memory allocation time vs. Matrix size graph (in log scale):
 ![](alloc_size2.png)